rtbrick/bngblaster/docs/config.md

 --------- | ----------- | -------
-`tx-interval` | TX ring polling interval in milliseconds | 5 `rx-interval` | RX ring polling interval in milliseconds | 5 `qdisc-bypass` | Bypass the kernel's qdisc layer | false
+`tx-interval` | TX ring polling interval in milliseconds | 5 `rx-interval` | RX ring polling interval in milliseconds | 5 `qdisc-bypass` | Bypass the kernel's qdisc layer | true

-WARNING: The BNG Blaster may not work if `qdisc-bypass` is enabled!
+WARNING: Try to disable `qdisc-bypass` if BNG Blaster is not sending traffic!
+This issue was frequently seen on Ubuntu 20.04.

 ### Network Interface